What is FutureBuilt

 Partners

-FutureBuilt has seven partners: Oslo, Bærum, Asker, Drammen, Nordre Follo, Lillestrøm, Bergen, Trondheim and Stavanger.
+FutureBuilt has nine partners: Oslo, Bærum, Asker, Drammen, Nordre Follo, Lillestrøm, Bergen, Trondheim and Stavanger.
 In addition FutureBuilt collaborates closely with The Ministry of Local Government and Modernisation, the Norwegian State Housing Bank, Enova (Norwegian energy national fund), the National Office of Building Technology and Administration, the Green Building Alliance, the National Association of Norwegian Architectsand DOGA - Design and Architecture in Norway.

 If you have any questions, please contact Pia Bodahl, Head of Communications.